ChrisGora/ccc/README.md

 This final lab will focus on concurrency without using channels.
 The classic memory-sharing model is introduced, including POSIX-style semaphores, mutexes and condition variables.
 The final question of this lab asks you to write a Bank Simulator using both memory-sharing and channels, asking you to apply all the skills you have gathered throughout the course.

 > Note that this lab does not yet have an associated lecture.
 You will need at least a basic understanding of mutexes and semaphores to succeed.

+---

+The above lectures and labs were originally developed for University of Bristol Concurrent Computing Unit (COMS20001) by Chris Gora under the supervision of Dr. Sion Hannuna.